-Designation of Course B.B.A.LL.B.
+Designation of Course B.A.LL.B.
 Sem VI

 Teaching Scheme: Examination Scheme: Marks Credits Allotted

 Core Course (Theory): - 6 University Examination 60 0.5

 Hours/ Week Internal Examination 40 05

 Total 100 05

-Course Objectives To introduce students to the fundamentals of the principles of insurance law and its efficacy in the lives of individuals and society To give them a fair understanding of the general principles pertaining to insurance law and the government policies To provide an understanding of the functioning of the insurance agencies and the challenges one faces at the time of insurance claim To inculcate knowledge of the history of classical and modern practices of insurance law and contemporary practices To understand the fundamental values and ethical issues contested in the various kinds of insurance such as general insurance, marine insurance, goods insurance, etc. Course Outcomes Students will gain a thorough and detailed understanding of various kinds of insurance laws, rules and regulations They will be able to understand the crucial role played by the insurance policy framework and how it helps bringing maximum people of various communities under insurance cover They will be able to identify and appreciate the interplay between the concepts of insurance and law
+Course Objectives To introduce students to the fundamentals of the principles of insurance law andits efficacy in the lives of individuals and society To give them a fair understanding of the general principles pertaining to insurance law and the government policies To provide an understanding of the functioning of the insurance agencies and the challenges one faces at the time of insurance claim To inculcate knowledge of the history of classical and modern practices of insurance law and contemporary practices To understand the fundamental values and ethical issues contested in the various kinds of insurance such as general insurance, marine insurance, goods insurance, etc. Course Outcomes Students will gain a thorough and detailed understanding of various kinds of insurance laws, rules and regulations They will be able to understand the crucial role played by the insurance policy framework and how it helps bringing maximum people of various communities under insurance cover They will be able to identify and appreciate the interplay between the concepts of insurance and law

 Unit I: Nature of Insurance Contracts Various Kinds of (9 Hrs)

-Insurance
+Insurance , ,

 a) Proposal

 b) Policy

-c) Parties Consideration Almost Good Faith Insurance Interest Indemn nity
+c) Parties Consideration Almost Good Faith Insurance Interest Indemni ty

 Unit II: General Principles of Law of Insurance (6 Hrs)

-a) Definition ,
+a) Definition

 b) Nature and Histories

 Unit III: Indian Insurance Law in General (12 Hrs)

-a) History and Development - The Insurance Act, 1938, and The Insura nce Regulatory
+a) History and Development - The Insurance Act, 1938, and The Insuran ce Regulatory

 Authority Act, 2000

 Unit IV: Mutual Insurance Companies & Cooperative Societies (10 Hrs)

-a) Life Insurance Societies
+a) Life Insurance Societies (10 1115)

 b) Double Insurance and Re-insurance

 Unit V: Marine Insurance (9 Hrs)

 a) Nature of the Contract

 b) The Marine Adventure

 Unit VI: Voyage Change of Voyage, Deviation Perils of Sea (8 Hrs)

-a) Definition (0 1115)
+a) Definition

 b) Excluded Losses

 Unit VII: Fire Insurance (6 Hrs)

 a) Meaning of Fire & Loss by Fire, Nature of Fire Insurance Contra act Standard Fire Policy

+a) Fredhing of the & Boss of the, that of the insurance contra tet Standard 1 no 1 one)

 Unit VIII: Life Insurance (6 Hrs)

 a) Formation of Life Insurance Contract

 b) Insurable Interest

 c) Proposal and Policy

 Unit IX: Motor Vehicle Insurance (5 Hrs)

 a) Nature and Scope

 b) Third Party or Compulsory Insurance of Motor Vehicles

-Unit X: Miscellaneous Insurance (A Ung)
+Unit X: Miscellaneous Insurance (4 Hrs)

-(4 Hrs)

-a) Nature & Scope Personal Accident Insurance b) Purglary Insurance Liability Insurance Public Liability Insurance 20
+a) Nature & Scope Personal Accident Insurance

-b) Burglary Insurance Liability Insurance - Public Liability Insurance LC
+b) Burglary Insurance Liability Insurance - Public Liability Insurance ce